 So they may, in the process, miss any vital text you highlight using hyperlinks and buttons.
-The best way to avoid any confusion is to use any other form of indicators like ‘Link to highlighted text.
+The best way to avoid confusion is to use any other form of an indicator like ‘Link to highlighted text.

 9. Organize content using the help of headlines

 Users interact better with your content if you use headlines and titles to organize your app content in a logical order.
 Besides, the proper use of headlines makes the app more accessible, improves user experience, and provides users with a more accessible application.

 10. Label text fields to help visually impaired users